cedar-policy/cedar-docs/docs/syntax-datatypes.md

 (You can't specify a `decimal` as a simple literal.)

 A `decimal` value can range from -922337203685477.5808 to 922337203685477.5807.

+{: .warning }
+>If you exceed the range available for the Decimal data type by supplying a string that exceeds the allowable range, it results in an overflow error.
+A policy that results in an error is ignored, meaning that a Permit policy might unexpectedly fail to allow access, or a Forbid policy might unexpectedly fail to block access.

 ### ipaddr<a name="datatype-ipaddr"></a>